International Baccalaureate Program

 IB Psychology Standard Level / Higher Level Year 1

 This is a one-year course in psychology.
-It is an intensive study of the subject incorporating three major perspectives: the biological, socio-cultural, and cognitive perspectives.
-Having acquired a thorough understanding of these approaches, the student will then apply this knowledge to acquire an understanding of dysfunctional behaviors from the point of view of each of these perspectives.
-The student will also learn the experimental method as used in psychological research so that they can successfully complete projects that are based on classic research in the field.
-Students are required to take an exam in May of the year in which the course is taken.
+It is an intensive study of human behavior through three major perspectives: the biological, socio-cultural, and cognitive approaches.
+Having acquired a thorough understanding of these approaches, students will then apply these perspectives to the psychology of human relationships.
+Students will also learn the experimental method as used in psychological research so that they can successfully complete projects that are based on classic research in the field.
 Prerequisite: Prerequisite: B or better in prior social studies classes.

 IB Psychology Higher Level Year 2

 The course aims to develop an awareness of how research findings can be applied to better understand human behavior.
 Students learn to employ cultural, ethical, and gender evaluations throughout their study of psychology to ultimately better understand the biological, cognitive and sociocultural influences on behavior.
-IB Psychology HL is intended to build upon prior higher-level psychology classes.
-Prerequisite: B or better in prior social studies classes.
+In addition to the SL study of the psychology of human relationships, HL students study developmental psychology in year 2.
+Prerequisite: B or better in prior social studies classes and successful completion of IB Psychology High Lever Year 1.

-This is a two-year course which offers students extensive involvement in the study of art history, theory and criticism and relates this to their own studio work.
-This course is for students who are seeking to receive either an IB certificate or a diploma.
-This course of study is offered to students who choose to concentrate on research and develop art journals that record their research of historical and contemporary art forms.
+Students may choose to take IB Visual Arts for one or two years.
+The course offers students extensive involvement in the study of art history, theory and criticism and relates this to their own studio work.
+Students conduct research and develop art journals that record their research of historical and contemporary art forms.
 A multicultural and interdisciplinary approach to the study of art is emphasized and related production of art helps to highlight the role of visual arts to people from around the world.
-During the second year of the course, students will prepare specifically for their exhibition.
-There will be more emphasis on independent research, exploration and development.
-Students are required to complete their IB HL Visual Arts work, including the Comparative Study, the Process Portfolio and the Exhibition work.
+All IB Visual Arts students complete the Comparative Study, the Process Portfolio and the Exhibition of their work.
 Prerequisite: Acceptance into IB Diploma Program.

 ADDITIONAL IB REQUIREMENTS